gotson/komga/README.md

 Komga just started, and for now it can:

-- scan and index a folder containing comic book archives in `cbz` and `cbr` format.
+- scan and index a folder containing comic book archives in `cbz` and `cbr` format, as well as `pdf`.
 Rescan periodically.
 - serve the individual pages of those books via an API
 - serve the complete file via an API